Fashion Business Essentials Certificate

-In its fifth year, FIT's Fashion Business Essentials certificate program has helped hundreds of fashion entrepreneurs build their businesses.
+Since 2017, FIT's Fashion Business Essentials certificate has helped hundreds of fashion entrepreneurs build their businesses.
 This distance learning program (tune in from anywhere) brings the New York City fashion industry to you.
 Skilled instructors will share their extensive experience and know-how.
 Each session will provide relevant (implementable) takeaways and an opportunity for you to bring into the discussion your individual needs and concerns.

 - High-speed internet connection

-- Legal basics for opening and running a fashion business
+- Understand the legal basics for opening and running a fashion business

-- How to work with factories both domestic and off-shore
+- Do business with factories both domestic and off-shore

 - Classes taught by top industry experts